SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-im-integration-with-owa.md

 Also, the following health set errors are generated on the Exchange server:

-- **HealthSet** `OWA.Protocol.Dep`
+- **HealthSet**:  `OWA.Protocol.Dep`

-- **Subject** `OWA.Protocol.Dep health set unhealthy (OwaIMinitializationFialiedMonitor/OWA.Protocol.Dep) - Owa InstantMessaging provider failed to intialize`
+- **Subject**:  `OWA.Protocol.Dep health set unhealthy (OwaIMinitializationFialiedMonitor/OWA.Protocol.Dep) - Owa InstantMessaging provider failed to intialize`

-- **Message** `Owa InstantMessaging provider failed to initialize due to incorrect IM configuration on the server.
+- **Message**:  `Owa InstantMessaging provider failed to initialize due to incorrect IM configuration on the server.
 Signin attempts to OWA IM will fail.
 Error Message: {Instant Messaging Certificate Thumbprint is null or empty on web.config).`

 Use the procedures in this topic to fix these errors and configure IM integration between Skype for Business Server and Exchange 2016.
 IM integration between Lync Server 2013 and Exchange 2016 isn't supported.